Arkansas Lemon Law: Your Complete Legal Guide

 Understanding Arkansas's Lemon Law

-Arkansas’s New Motor Vehicle Quality Assurance Act, codified in Arkansas Code § 4-90-401 through § 4-90-417, provides comprehensive protections for consumers who purchase or lease new motor vehicles that fail to conform to the manufacturer’s express warranty.
-The law establishes clear standards for when a vehicle qualifies as a “lemon” and outlines the remedies available to affected consumers.
+Arkansas's New Motor Vehicle Quality Assurance Act, codified in A.C.A. § 4-90-401 through § 4-90-417, provides comprehensive protections for consumers who purchase or lease new motor vehicles that fail to conform to the manufacturer's express warranty.
+Enacted as Act 297 of 1993, the law establishes clear standards for when a vehicle qualifies as a "lemon" and outlines the remedies available to affected consumers.

-One notable feature of Arkansas’s lemon law is its special treatment of serious safety defects.
-While most nonconformities require three repair attempts before the presumption applies, a defect that is likely to cause death or serious bodily injury requires only one repair attempt.
+One notable feature of Arkansas's lemon law is its special treatment of serious safety defects.
+While most nonconformities require three repair attempts for the same problem before the presumption applies, a defect that is likely to cause death or serious bodily injury requires only one repair attempt.
 This provision recognizes the urgency of addressing safety-critical problems.

 What Vehicles Are Covered